-Before joining Lawrence & Bundy, Lisa practiced as an attorney on the labor and employment teams at Sutherland and Jones Day.
+Prior to joining Lawrence & Bundy, Lisa practiced as an attorney on the labor and employment teams at Sutherland (Eversheds Sutherland) and Jones Day.
 Lisa has also worked as a judicial staff attorney at the Georgia Court of Appeals, where she handled criminal and civil appeals.
+Lisa’s unremitting research skills, mastery of legal writing, and attention to detail have been pivotal in narrowing the issues in a case and achieving positive results for her clients.

 Direct Line: 404-400-3348